hbctraining/Intro-to-R-online-Catalyst/lessons/0B_Segment_0_Video_B.md

 There are a number of different statistical software packages available, for example SAS, SPSS or Matlab.
 The question is then what makes R so favourable?

-To start R is open source, meaning that it is distributed with its source code available for modification.
+* To start R is open source, meaning that it is distributed with its source code available for modification.
 It includes a license for programmers to change the software in any way they choose.
 With open source comes an open community.
 There is a large and growing community of R users including individuals contributing to the R project by fixing problems and improving functionality.

-R is also platform agnostic.
+* R is also platform agnostic.
 It doesn't matter what type of computer and operating system you have, R can be easily installed and used.
-Also you will have noticed that it was free to do so.
+Bonus, you will have noticed that it was free to do so!

-R has a wide array of statistical methods and graphical techniques available
+* R is a language designed especially for statistical analysis.
+All the R libraries focus on making data analysis easier.
+Members of the R community are very active and supporting and they have a great knowledge of statistics as well as programming.

-Data science Data handling, wrangling, and storage
+* R is very popular in data science, and is not specific to any one domain.
+It is especially useful data wrangling, which is the process of cleaning messy and complex data sets to enable further analysis.
+This is a very important and time taking process in data science and R has an extensive library of tools for data handling, wrangling and storage.

-Visualization
+* Finally, R has many tools that can help in data visualization.
+This allows analyzing data from angles which are not clear in unorganized or tabulated data.

 Image for slide:

 <img src="../img/why_R.png" width="600">

 ## What is RStudio?